Leadership Thought #304 – Be Wary of Making Assumptions

 We all know the danger of rushing to quick judgments or making false assumptions about things, but we continue to do it anyway.
-I have heard many speakers talk about the reptilian portion of our brain that is focused solely on survival and keeping us out of harm’s way.
+I have heard many speakers discuss the reptilian portion of our brain that is focused solely on survival and keeping us out of harm’s way.
 We are hardwired for self-protection.
-However, in a world where our day-to-day survival is rarely in question, we need to be careful about allowing the most primal part of our thought process to have too much control.
-A knee jerk or gut reaction to stimuli is often not a wise strategy and can end up being problematic.
+However, in a world where day-to-day survival is rarely questioned, we must exercise caution to prevent the most primal part of our thought process from taking too much control.
+A knee-jerk or gut reaction to stimuli is often not a wise strategy and can end up being problematic.

 Thinking can be arduous work.
 It requires effort and a willingness to fight situational impulses.
-At a time when our brain just wants to deal with the instantaneous reality of the here and now, we are asking it to slow down, consider multiple alternatives, and use a contextual filter.
+We ask our brain to slow down, consider multiple alternatives, and use a contextual filter at a time when it wants to deal with the instantaneous reality of the present.
 As a leader, you must continually challenge your own assumptions and be open to different perspectives.
-Sometimes you need to solicit contrary feedback and view things from many alternative angles.
-Too many people practice the “ready, shoot, aim” approach to decision making.
+Occasionally, you need to solicit contrary feedback and view things from many alternative angles.
+Too many people practice the “ready, shoot, aim” approach to decision-making.
 Being proactive does not mean being irresponsible.
-You may be trying to hit a moving target and your focus will have to adjust accordingly.
+You may be trying to hit a moving target, and your focus will have to adjust accordingly.

 Success requires thoughtful action.
-Greatness does not happen in a vacuum.
-If you are right, then your conclusions and decisions will stand the test of scrutiny and differing opinions.
-Confidence in your own opinions is not a bad thing unless it feeds your ego too strongly, taps into unnecessary fears, is a result of lazy or misinformed thinking, or shrouds a lack of relevant knowledge and experience.
+Greatness does not occur in isolation.
+If you are correct, your conclusions and decisions will withstand scrutiny and differing opinions.
+Confidence in your own opinions is not a bad thing unless it feeds your ego too strongly, taps into unnecessary fears, results from lazy or misinformed thinking, or shrouds a lack of relevant knowledge and experience.
 Be wary of jumping to quick conclusions and making rash assumptions.

 Related articles